decal/werdlists/INDEX.md

 biology-info: Reference information useful in the study of biological issues
 cert-data: Information commonly utilized by cryptographic certificate materials
 char-encodes: Various character encodings provided by different locales/charsets
+chat-commands: Both standard and custom Internet Relay Chat commands
+chat-data: Additional data on IRC, XMPP and other such messaging protocols
 cipher-data: Data that typically denotes or is used by cipher algorithms
 cmd-usage: Help text shown in a terminal when attempting to execute CLI programs
 cms-errors: Error codes and/or messages rendered by a Content Management System